jda0/workshops/_challenges/clock.md

 1.  #### Download and unzip the starter template [Download from GitHub](https://github.com/jda0/hedgehog-clock/releases/latest){: .download}

+2.  #### Tidy up
+    If you're using Arduino IDE, copy the folders inside **lib/** to your Arduino libraries folder (on Windows, usually *Documents\Arduino\libraries*).
+    You don't need to do this if you're using a PlatformIO-compatible IDE such as Visual Studio Code.

+    In Windows 8.1, your default Documents folder may be in OneDrive.
+For more troubleshooting, see [setup]({{ '1-led#setup-your-computer' | relative_url }}).
+    {: .requisite-warning .warning .compact}

 2.  #### Open **src/src.ino** in Arduino IDE
     You can also open the top folder in any PlatformIO-compatible IDE (such as Visual Studio Code + the PlatformIO IDE extension - *recommended*), and start in